 - Within three to five days, you should see signs of fermentation.
 The mead will be bubbly and fizz slightly after stirring.

-- Continue regular stirring for a couple more days, then transfer the brew into a carboy with airlock.
+- Continue regular stirring for a couple more days, then strain and transfer the brew into a carboy with airlock.

 - Drink the mead in a week or two if you like it young and sweet with less alcohol (5-6%).